Page 2

 At the end of the tomato season, you could grow a cool-season crop in the fall, or parsley and green onions over the winter.
 Some gardeners empty the entire pot and start with fresh potting soil for each crop.
 If you don’t, it’s a good idea to amend the existing soil to replenish the nutrient content, in addition to fertilizing regularly.
 Potting soil has gotten fairly expensive, so I do not empty the pots every season.

-Don’t throw away the old soil, though.
+Don’t discard the old soil in the trash, though.
 It still has value as organic matter that can be added to flower beds, under the shrubs, or as backfill for new trees.

 Vegetables that are susceptible to disease (tomato, pepper, eggplant, basil), however, should be planted in fresh soil every year.
 That’s the recommendation we often hear.
 Or, you can take your chances, as I often do, and replace just the top layer of soil.
 As a test, I replanted an heirloom tomato in a pot which had held a diseased heirloom tomato.
 The second tomato had no problems.
 As a caution, though, prudence calls for planting a different kind of crop in the refreshed old soil.